valen-tine28/personal/PROJECT_README.md

 ## License
 This project is licensed under the ISC License.

+## Recent Updates
+- Updated dependencies to reflect actual icon libraries used (Feather Icons for theme toggle).
+- Added reference to README.md for detailed light/dark mode documentation.

+## Future Enhancements
+- Add more interactive elements, such as a contact form with validation.
+- Implement a blog section for articles or updates.
+- Optimize images and assets for better performance.
+- Add accessibility features like ARIA labels and keyboard navigation.

 ## Notes
 - The site is static and does not require a backend.